romanemarshall2020/Wordly-Kata/README.md

 Sodu Code:

+if green make uppercase

+if yello make lowercase

+if not in word leave as underscore

 First thing first we will need to create a list of Randomly generated 5 letter words.

 once the game begins: